haisum/haisum.github.io/ideas.md

 This page serves as a log for what I plan to write about in future.

 - Writing makes science possible
-- Sockets Intro
+- Sockets and tcp
 - Algorithms
-- Sphinx and Solr
+- Sphinx, Solr and ElasticSearch
-- Custom sitemap for jekyll
+- Distributed Systems
+- Fault tolerance
+- Functional Programming
 - Apache pagespeed module
 - Vagrant and docker
-- Apiary.io